 - enforcing accounts and collecting any amounts owing to us;

 - in connection with audit requirements;

-- maintaining business records for reasonable periods to meet le gal and regulatory records retention requirements;
+- maintaining business records for reasonable periods to meet reasonable business needs and in accordance with legal and regulatory records retention requirements;

 - generally managing and administering our business; and